 Artist Tamara Muller, born in 1975 in Wehe – den Hoorn, currently lives and works in Breda.
 Tamara completed her Bachelor of Fine Arts at the Royal Academy of Art in The Hague in 1997.
 After having exhibited for a number of years, in 2007 Tamara extended her education by obtaining a Master’s degree in Fine Arts at AKV|St. Joost in ‘s Hertogenbosch.

-Internationally Tamara has been exhibited solo and in groups, in Europe among others at Galeria Esther Montoriol in Barcelona SP, Edsvik Konsthall in Stockholm SE, the München based Størpunkt, Art Karlsruhe and Galerie am Dom Frankfurt in Germany, Down to Art in Gent and Galerie VCR Antwerpen in Belgium.
+Internationally Tamara has been exhibited in solo and in groups, in Europe among others at Galeria Esther Montoriol in Barcelona SP, Edsvik Konsthall in Stockholm SE, the München based Størpunkt, Art Karlsruhe and Galerie am Dom Frankfurt in Germany and Galerie VCR Antwerpen in Belgium.
 Furthermore she has shown her work at ARTeryMIAMI and The National Arts Club New York in the USA, and at Nara Heijo in Kyo Capital and Ginza Art & Concept Laboratory in Tokio, Japan.

 In the Netherlands, institutions that have shown Tamara’s work include Drents Museum Assen, the Gasunie in Groningen, Museum De Buitenplaats in Eelde, and the Museum voor Moderne Kunst in Arnhem.
 The collaboration between Galerie Bart and Tamara dates back to 2010 and has resulted in multiple exhibitions at both the galleries in Amsterdam and Nijmegen and multiple fair participations at PAN Amsterdam, Preview Berlin DE, Realisme Amsterdam, and RAW Art Fair in Rotterdam.
 Her paintings are part of the collections of Museum De Buitenplaats, Drents Museum, Collection Gasunie, Groningen, Miniature Museum, Stichting Kunstvijver Nijmegen and various private collectors.